 The other day I was having lunch with a group of people who primarily worked in advertising agencies, pr and marketing firms.

-Douglas Karr, founder of the MarTech Blog, was speaking to the group about social media and its’ uses as a marketing tool.
+Douglas Karr, founder of the Martech Zone, was speaking to the group about social media and its’ uses as a marketing tool.
 One of the things he said really struck a cord with me.

 I am going to paraphrase… Doug said that advertising used to be pretty simple, you had a few large mediums (Print, TV, Radio) from which to buy and all you had to do was figure out what percentage of your budget each one got.
 You were essentially fishing for customers in an ocean.